 In an earlier post, I commented on the effect of O.Reg 288/01 on the doctrine of "frustration" with respect to employment contracts governed by the Ontario law.
 However, not all employees who work in Ontario are governed by the Ontario Employment Standards Act, 2000.
-As more fully explained on my page Which Laws Apply?, some people working in Ontario are governed by the Canada Labour Code (the "CLC").
+However, some people working in Ontario are governed by the Canada Labour Code (the "CLC").

 As Arbitrator Slotnick noted in his reasons for decision: